petervandenabeele/spelfouten/README.md

 A lot of my "learning" history can be found in the history of this repo and this README.

+## Caveat

+This is early work in the field of #NLP and Deep Learning.
+This work will probably contain mistakes, omissions, incorrect data sets and incorrect interpretations.
+I would be very glad with any feedback that can improve the quality of this work, or at least fix errors in representation of the results and conclusions ...
+Feel free to file an Issue or contact me in private for questions or fixes.

 ## Experimental

 I used pre-trained models for RobBERT and BERTje, by using these models in simpletransformers: